Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Introduction

 \section{Introduction}

 We have been developing human-sized bipedal robots based on passive dynamic mechanisms, which plays a significant role in human dynamical locomotion.
 McGeer~\cite{McGeer1990} developed a simple bipedal robot with passive legs attached to the hip; this robot could walk stably without the need for any energy input other than gravity by descending a slope.
 The aforementioned study indicated that passive locomotion can play a significant role in gait.
 However, the dynamical mechanisms under such locomotion is complex to fully understand sorely from observation.
-To overcome the limitations of observational approach, several researchers have investigated gait mechanisms using simple walking models~\cite{Garcia1998, Goswami1998, Collins2005, Ikemata2008, Okamoto2020,Kino2019}.
+To overcome the limitations of observational approach, several researchers have investigated gait mechanisms using simple walking models~\cite{Garcia1998, Goswami1998, Collins2005, Ikemata2008, Kino2019, Okamoto2020, Kamimura2023}.
 Bipedal locomotion consists of not only walking but also running.
 Therefore, some researchers further developed simple running models.
-For example, the spring-loaded inverted pendulum (SLIP) model, comprising a point mass and prismatic massless spring, can effectively reproduce the dynamics of running~\cite{Blickhan1989, Full1999, Geyer2005, Clark2014, Gan2018}.
+For example, the spring-loaded inverted pendulum (SLIP) model, comprising a point mass and prismatic massless spring, can effectively reproduce the dynamics of running~\cite{Blickhan1989, Full1999, Geyer2005, Geyer2006, Clark2014, Gan2018}.
 So far, to realize the running motion, we developed a bipedal robot that utilizes bouncing rod dynamics~\cite{Miyamoto2010}.
 Recently, we developed a bipedal robot with actuators that could imitate the human musculoskeletal system, while utilizing the passive nature of the dynamics of the robot~\cite{Kamimura2021}.

 Walking and running locomotion is executed through dynamic interactions between the nervous system, body, and environment.
 Accordingly, bipedal robot controllers have been proposed based on human neurophysiology.
-Reportedly, the centers involved in the execution of patterned locomotion in humans, such as walking and running, exist at the lower levels of the central nervous system (e.g., the spinal cord and brainstem), which are simulated via central pattern generators (CPGs)~\cite{Rybak2006, Cappellini2006, Ivanenko2007, Molkov2015}.
+Reportedly, the centers involved in the execution of patterned locomotion in humans, such as walking and running, exist at the lower levels of the central nervous system (e.g., the spinal cord and brainstem), which are simulated via central pattern generators (CPGs)~\cite{Rybak2006, Cappellini2006, Ivanenko2006, Ivanenko2007, Molkov2015,Ichimura2023}.
+CPGs employ a hierarchical network of rhythm generators that generate the rhythm of walking and running and pattern formulators, which are responsible for the timing of muscle activation.
+Rybak et al.~\cite{Rybak2006} developed a model of mammalian spinal cord circuits and investigated the firing patterns of muscle activity.
+They incorporated CPGs obtained by observing muscle activity in cats whose spinal cord was disconnected from the higher centers, and the model can temporarily reset muscle activity upon sensory input from limbs.